KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

 There are a multitude of cloud-based services available on the market for consumers today.
 AWS, Azure, and GCP all provide support for a wide range of fully-managed, performant and on-demand services ranging from databases, to message queues, to storage solutions and beyond.
-In this tutorial you will learn how to integrate any one of these services into Tanzu Application Platform, so that you can offer it for apps teams to consume in a simple and effective way.
+In this tutorial you learn how to integrate any one of these services into Tanzu Application Platform, so that you can offer it for apps teams to consume in a simple and effective way.

 This tutorial is written at a slightly higher level than the other tutorials in this documentation.